Warnings for Caplyta

 Antipsychotics have caused adverse alterations in lipids.
 Before or soon after initiation of antipsychotic medications, obtain a fasting lipid profile at baseline and monitor periodically during treatment.

-In an uncontrolled open-label trial of CAPLYTA for up to 1 year in patients with stable schizophrenia, the percentages of patients with a shift from normal to high were 8%, 5%, and 4% for total cholesterol, triglycerides, and LDL cholesterol, respectively.
+- In data from short-term (6-week), placebo-controlled monotherapy and adjunctive therapy bipolar depression trials, mean changes from baseline and the proportion of patients with shifts to higher levels of fasting total cholesterol and triglycerides were similar in CAPLYTA-treated and placebo-treated patients.
+In an uncontrolled open-label trial of CAPLYTA for up to 6 months in patients with bipolar depression, the proportion of patients with a shift from normal to high were 10%, 5%, and 2% for total cholesterol, triglycerides, and LDL cholesterol, respectively.

 Weight Gain

-Leukopenia and neutropenia have been reported during treatment with antipsychotic agents, including CAPLYTA.
-Agranulocytosis (including fatal cases) has been reported with other agents in the class.
+Leukopenia and neutropenia have been reported during treatment with antipsychotic drugs, including CAPLYTA.
+Agranulocytosis (including fatal cases) has been reported with other antipsychotic drugs.

 Falls